vincentvanbush/wsgame/README.md

 # wsgame

 A *very* simple app, pretty much solely an exercise on Rails 5-flavoured WebSockets.
-It's being created as an overdue university assignment so don't expect any fireworks let alone specs.
-It's probably going to be a rendition of a board game, but which one?
+It's being created as an overdue university assignment so don't expect any fireworks let alone specs. ~~It's probably going to be a rendition of a board game, but which one?
 I haven't decided yet.
-Gah, If I'm lazy enough it might well end up as a tic-tac-toe.
+Gah, If I'm lazy enough it might well end up as a tic-tac-toe.~~ Actually it's not gone far from there as this ended up as [*gomoku*](https://en.wikipedia.org/wiki/Gomoku).

 # Requirements